quipp/telerik-next-2015/README.md

-# NoteS from Telerik NEXT 2015 in Boston, MA for Brandmuscle
+# Notes from Telerik NEXT 2015 in Boston, MA for Brandmuscle

 The slides and some code from the presenters are at https://github.com/telerik/teleriknext2015-presentations.